openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let nativeLibraryPath: String
 ```

-**Description:** Path of the native library file for a hapModule within the application.
+**Description:** Path to the native library files of a hapModule within the application.

 **Type:** String